Body found in Arizona identified as missing New Mexico woman

 A body that matched her description was discovered Friday near Sunset Crater Volcano and Wupatki national monuments, more than 270 miles (434 kilometers) away from where Krause last was seen.
-Fingerprints taken at the scene matched Krause’s driver’s license record with the Texas Department of Motor Vehicles, authorities said Tuesday.
+Fingerprints taken at the scene matched Krause’s driver’s license record in Texas, authorities said Tuesday.

 The investigation into how she died is ongoing, said Coconino County sheriff’s spokesman Jon Paxton.
 The Coconino County medical examiner’s office said the results of an autopsy will take a few weeks.

-Note: This story has been corrected to remove an inaccurate reference to the agency that handles driver license records in Texas.